Jump to Main Content

 Gogic has been empowered by bringing the principles she learned as an MLIS graduate of the UW iSchool to a highly globalized and adapting collection of resources.
 She looks forward to continuing her info-based influence in the tech sphere by leveraging the intersection between experience design, information organization and content analysis to drive actionable results.

-Photo of Danny Gonzalez
+Photo of JD Gonzalez

 Informatics '15